-The Philippine Navy and Indian Navy will conduct their first joint maritime cooperative activity in the West Philippine Sea.
+The Philippine Navy and Indian Navy are conducting their first joint maritime cooperative activity in the West Philippine Sea, near Scarborough Shoal.

-Indian Ambassador Harsh Kumar Jain stated that both nations share a common reason for a free, open, inclusive, and rules-based Indo-Pacific region.
+Indian Ambassador Harsh Kumar Jain stated, "We share a common reason for a free, open, inclusive, and rules-based Indo-Pacific region where all nations, regardless of size, can thrive and prosper."

-India joins a growing list of countries, including the United States, Australia, Japan, France, Canada, and New Zealand, that have conducted joint maritime patrols with the Philippines.
+India joins the United States, Australia, Japan, France, Canada, and New Zealand in conducting joint maritime patrols with the Philippines.

 Topics in this story